dwnhgyl/LegendaryRL/perks&&powers.md

 **Rapid Strikes**: Unlocks a normal attack and a critical attack.
 The normal attack consists an unmodified attack that, once resolved, triggers another unmodified attack next turn, followed by a third attack which is instantaneous but otherwise unmodified.
 This effectively allows the player to make 3 attacks against the same space in 2 turns.
 The critical version of this attack has a 1.2 damage multiplier.
 If it hits, the target is stunned for 1 round.
 This attack triggers additional attacks, much like the normal version, except with the 1.2 damage multiplier.

 **Follow-Through**: Increases the Cleave value of all your melee attacks by 1.
 Increases the number of enemies your projectile weapons can penetrate before stopping by 1.
+Grants a new critical strike, "Hewing Fell".
+This attack deals triple damage and drops guard.
+Like other critical strikes, it does not cleave normally.
+However, it checks cleave, and targets adjacent enemies with attack using the "Reckless Attack" profile, according to the cleave number.

 **Power Blow**: Standing still while holding a melee weapon causes you to gain stacks of the “Power Blow” buff, that are lost if you do anything else.
 When you’ve accrued 4 stacks you may use the “Power Blow” melee attack from the strike menu, which cannot be parried, has a large damage multiplier, and causes small knockback.